AndreaAquino/CyberSecurityPortfolio/Risk Assesments/readme.md

 #### 1.6.
 Highlights

 - Applied threat intelligence on APT34 to real-world enterprise context
 - Mapped attacker TTPs using MITRE ATT&CK
-- Designed a structured and auditable risk matrix
+- Designed a structured and auditable risk matrix for two critical IT infraestructure assets
 - Aligned control recommendations with industry frameworks
 - Delivered a traceable and actionable assessment report
 ---